 - Dress professionally and check your personal hygiene

 - Smile when you greet tenants, shake their hands, and formally introduce yourself

 - Show them the grounds, both on and off the property (for example, the pool, gym area, laundry facility, parking structures, BBQ areas, or roof decks)

 - Create a property reference sheet the prospect can take with them to remember your unit.
 This should include general information about the property, pictures, square footage, monthly rent and deposit amounts, number of bedrooms and bathrooms, extra amenities, and standard qualifications.

 - Have applications ready for tenants to fill out immediately following the showing

 In short, making a tenant feel welcome, at ease, and well informed about the property can go a long way in securing a lease agreement.

-The more information you can give potential tenants on the spot, without them having to pry, the better equipped and more trustworthy you will seem.
-Plus, this information will help them to make a quicker decision and possibly forgo viewing other properties.
+The more information you can give potential tenants on the spot, the better equipped and more trustworthy you will seem.
+Plus, this information could sway them to make a quicker decision and possibly forgo viewing other properties.